-Designing for and constructing an advanced manufacturing facility such as the ITC, can be a specialized field requiring expertise in structures of varying components, solar arrays, manufacturing and classroom spaces.
-The current cost estimate for construction appears high based on preliminary review by staff and CCC program manager.
+Designing for and constructing educational automotive projects such as this project can be a specialized field requiring expertise in facilities of varying components.
+The current climate for construction appears high based on preliminary review by staff and CCC program manager.
 A CMGC can address costs early on in the design process and the design and/or scope can be modified to meet financial constraints.
 In addition, they can advise on material selection and provide recommendations on materials that are cost effective and steer the team away from expensive of material or material shortages.
 This will save project costs and reduce schedule risk for the construction of this project.